 Motorcycle accidents have a higher rate of causing serious and catastrophic injuries than those involving only passenger vehicles.
 Sadly, it’s more common for motorcyclists to be killed in a traffic collision, even if they are wearing their helmets.

 Motorcyclists risk their lives more than other drivers while on the road, yet insurance companies are unlikely to offer fair compensation for injuries and other damages.
 They’d rather look out for their bottom line.
-Bikers should know that they have the same entitlements as other motorists, which includes their right to take legal action if they are harmed in an accident caused the negligence of another driver.
+Bikers should know that they have the same entitlements as other motorists, which includes their right to take legal action if they are harmed in an accident caused by the negligence of another driver.

 Common Causes of Motorcycle Accidents